What This Article Covers

 Medications That Can Affect Hearing

 Certain medicines, especially in high doses or in medically complex situations, can damage hearing or balance.
 These are sometimes called ototoxic medications.
-Examples include some chemotherapy drugs, certain IV antibiotics, and very high-dose aspirin or other medications.
+Examples include some chemotherapy drugs (especially platinum-based), some antibiotics (especially aminoglycosides), some loop diuretics, and high doses of salicylates/NSAIDs.
+Risk depends on dose, other medical factors, and monitoring.

 You should never stop a prescribed medication on your own.
 Instead:

-- Ask your doctor if any of your medications can affect hearing.
+• Ask your doctor if any of your medications can affect hearing or balance.

-- Tell your team right away if you notice new ringing, fullness, or hearing changes while on treatment.
+• Tell your team right away if you notice new ringing, fullness, dizziness, or hearing changes while on treatment.

 Who Should I See First?